mgilbert311/proj4/README.md

 # proj4
 Xinu Project 4 for OS 475

-Mark - Right now I am working on the deadlock detection with DFS Just trying to balance between doing too much work and getting a nice solution for this.
-I might be deleting some of the stack files because they might not be needed.
+Mark - We need to figure out the backtracking and double check that the deadlock detection works it seems to but not sure.